 Children with severe malnutrition need therapy in the hospital.
 This includes parenteral nutrition and slow introduction of nutrients by mouth.
 Once their condition stabilises then they can gradually be introduced to a normal diet.

-Prevention of malnutrition
+VIDEO Prevention of malnutrition

 A healthy balanced diet is recommended for prevention of malnutrition.
 There are four major food groups that include: